pesalerno/PUMAgenomics/README.md

 Obtaining population stats using the program **populations** with a whitelist of loci and individuals that passed filters
 ------

-For downstream analyses, we used the final filters of loci with 75% individuals sequenced, individuals with no less than 50% missing data, maf 0.01, and filtering out the last sequnced base (#95).
+For downstream analyses, we used the final filters of loci with 75% individuals genotyped, individuals with no less than 50% missing data, maf 0.01, and filtering out the last sequnced base (#95).
 This final matrix had 12456 SNPs and a genotyping rate of 0.88.
 The structure matrix can be found [here](https://github.com/pesalerno/PUMAgenomics/blob/master/Puma_filtered_08_17_17.stru).

 In order to get the *populations* stats outputs from STACKS, we re-ran populations using a whitelist, which requires file that only has the locis ID and excludes the SNP position ID.
 Thus, only the first string before the underscore needs to be kept.
 The whitelist file format is ordered as a simple text file containing one catalog locus per line: